Mitchi-02/expert-system/README.md

 # Demo Expert System
-A simple Flask App implementing an expert system that uses forward / backward chaining
+A simple Flask App implementing an expert system that uses forward / backward chaining.
+This is an academic mini project.

 ## Getting Started